gblcintra/Jussi/README.md

 ## Use Sass
 This project is using Sass as a CSS pre-processor.

+## Use CSS BEM
+Methodology for class naming in CSS, which helps you create reusable and maintainable code.

 ## Requirements

 - [X] Usar o React como biblioteca base do projeto;